 Nuts: Any type of nut can be used as a final garnish.
 Raisins can also be included.

-Cardamom powder – Add cardamom powder for the ideal flavor and aroma.
+Cardamom powder – Add cardamom powder for the ideal flavour and aroma.

 Ingredients for carrot halwa